 When yum upgrades a package, it runs the postinst script for the newly installed version, then runs the cleanup script for the previously installed version.
 Our cleanup script always removes the package, so upgrading a package effectively uninstalls it.
 The cleanup script needs to recognize the "upgrade from previous version" call, and not clean up anything in that case.

-#3 Updated by Brett Smith about 1 year ago
+#3 Updated by Brett Smith over 1 year ago

 - Status changed from New to In Progress